pcal43/fastback/docs/permissions.md

 # Permissions

-When playing in single-player mode, the `/backup` command can be run without enabling cheats.
+In single-player mode, `/backup` can be run without enabling cheats.

-On a dedicated server, only operators with minecraft permission level 4 will be able to run the `/backup` command.
+On a dedicated server, only level 4 operators will be able to run `/backup`.

-## Custom Permissions
+### LuckPerms Support

-FastBack supports fine-grained permissions via the [fabric-permissions-api](https://github.com/lucko/fabric-permissions-api).
+FastBack exposes fine-grained permissions via the [fabric-permissions-api](https://github.com/lucko/fabric-permissions-api) so that you can do access control in [LuckPerms](https://luckperms.net/).

 Supported Permissions:
 * `fastback.command` (top-level /backup command)